Absolute Galapagos (Grand Daphne)

 Included Activities:

-M/Y Daphne
+Accommodation: M/Y Grand Daphne

-Meals Included:
+Meals Included: breaksfast, lunch, dinner

-Wake up and take a hike on Isla Espanola, the southernmost island of the Galápagos.
-It is the breeding site for almost all the estimated 24,000 waved albatrosses on earth.
+Wake up and take a hike on Isla Espanola, the southernmost island of the Galapagos.
+It is the breeding site for almost all of the estimated 24,000 waved albatrosses on earth.
 If you’re lucky (and the timing is right), you might spot the elaborate courtship rituals performed by albatrosses before the female chooses her lifelong mate during your walk.
 Hike through booby colonies to the rocky trails of beautiful Punta Suarez.
 This 3-km hike culminates at a clifftop viewpoint.
-Gaze out overviews of rugged cliffs framed by swooping frigate birds, watching while albatross use the cliffs as their ‘runway’, getting airborne on the southeast winds.
+Gaze out over views of rugged cliffs framed by swooping frigate birds, watching while albatross use the cliffs as their ‘runway’, getting airborne on the southeast winds.

 Next, head to Bahia Gardner for a walk along the beach.
 Dodge lounging sea lions on this 1-kilometre walk, then cool off with a spot of snorkelling.
 The rocks off the coast are rich with reef sharks, turtles and many species of tropical fish (such as surgeon and angelfish).
 Small white-tipped reef sharks can also be spotted resting under the rocks.